Tinram/CChat/ReadMe.md

 3. **your password** (use a strong password, previously agreed, to share messages with a recipient)
 4. **your message**

-The *decrypt* button will decrypt existing encrypted messages in field 1, if the correct password is present in field 2.
+The *decrypt* button will decrypt existing encrypted messages in *field 1*, if the correct password is present in *field 2*.

-Enter your name in field 2, password in field 3, and a message in field 4, then click the *chat* button.
+Enter your name in *field 2*, password in *field 3*, and a message in *field 4*, then click the *chat* button.

-A page refresh (encrypted messages displayed) or the wrong password will result in gibberish displayed in field 1.
+A page refresh (encrypted messages displayed) or the wrong password will result in gibberish displayed in *field 1*.

 ### Default Timings